 Funerals and cremation

 A dead body must go to a funeral home to be prepared for burial.
 Funeral homes are very expensive.
-If the body is to be cremated (burned with the ashes given to you), you do not need to pay for a funeral home.
+If the body is to be cremated (burned then given to you as ashes), you do not need to pay for a funeral home.
 When someone dies, the body can go straight from the hospital or your home to a crematorium.